Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 4: Reflection
 *Setting: Isabella's office, late at night, after a heated debate.*

-**Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
+**Isabella**: "Sometimes I question if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of the people?"

 *She reflects on her motivations, realizing that her goals, while different, stem from a shared desire to create a better future with Marcus.*